thelfer/tfel/docs/web/gallery.md

 - The implementation of the Barlat' Yld2004-18p behaviour is described [here](barlat-yld2004.html).
-- The implementation of a perfect plastic behaviour based on the
 - The implementation of a perfect plastic behaviour based on the Green yield criterion is described [here](greenplasticity.html).
 - The implementation of a multi-surface, compressible and perfect plastic behaviour using the Drucker-Prager yield criterion and a cap